A Peek Into The Markets: Dow Futures Slump Over 700 Points As COVID-19 Spreads Globally

 Pre-open movers

 U.S. stock futures traded lower in early pre-market trade, as worries over the spread of the coronavirus outside China continued to rise.
+Italy confirmed over 150 coronavirus cases, while the South Korean government disclosed that the number of infected persons has surged to 760.
 The Chicago Fed National Activity Index for January is scheduled for release at 8:30 a.m.
 ET, while the Dallas Fed manufacturing index for February will be released at 10:30 a.m.
 ET.

 Futures for the Dow Jones Industrial Average dropped 765 points to 28,216 while the Standard & Poor’s 500 index futures traded fell 91.3 points to 3,248.00.
 Futures for the Nasdaq 100 index declined 320.25 points to 9,137.75.